Countering the American Sumptuary, 1930

 America surely reacted in a similar way to R.D.B.’s rich portrait of the U.K. wine business and what he claimed was a continual but non-abusive relationship to alcohol among the people.

 Beer is not discussed per se although one photo portrays a server drawing beer in a pub.
-Another, more telling, shows savants kitted out a la City judging beer at a competition.
-I discussed one such tasting in this post, “The Bitter Test”.
+Another, more telling, shows savants kitted out à la City judging beer at a competition.
+I discussed such a tasting in this post, “The Bitter Test”.

 A snippet from R.D.B.’s article gives the flavour, describing a merchant’s glittering bazaar:

 His window is a blaze of electric lamps, shining on imitation snow and ice.
 Lying on the snow are sledges piled high with every drink you can imagine.
 There are bottles of very old brandy which you may buy for the price of a bottle of inferior bootleg gin, graceful Hock bottles with their long stems, jolly, fat Hollands [a gin], clarets, Burgundys, Bordeaux, bottles of Scotch and bottles of Irish, and in a sledge all to themselves the succulent, insidious French liqueurs so dear to women and so cheap to buy.

 On and on went R.D.B., readers’ eyes opening apace: